jorruior/gencode-riboseqORFs/README.md

 **INPUT ANNOTATION FILES**:

 This pipeline requires a series of files in the correct format to analyze the data.
-First of all, the user will be required to collect all annotation files in a single folder <FOLDER> that will be required as input for the main script.
+First of all, the user will need to collect all annotation files in a single folder <FOLDER> that will be required as input for the main script.
 These files can be downloaded from Ensembl or GENCODE; we also included a bash script to automatically download and convert all files for a specific Ensembl release:
 ```
 bash scripts/retrieve_ensembl_data.sh <ENSEMBL_RELEASE (e.g. 101)> <GENOME_ASSEMBLY (e.g. GRCh38)>
 ```